 Concurrent degree programs allow students to complete two Master’s degrees simultaneously, generally reducing the total time spent on coursework by two semesters.

 Applicants to concurrent degree programs must be admitted by both Master’s programs, so please contact an admissions officer at each department to be sure all of your application materials are submitted properly and on time.
 Deadlines for each program vary.

 Berkeley’s Graduate School of Journalism offers a concurrent degree program with the School of Public Health and the department of Asian Studies.
-The journalism and law program is not currently being offered.

 Journalism and Asian Studies